chpau/relay-race-madrid/README.md

 ![im](images/new_project_dsx.png)

 Add each team member as a collaborator, giving her/him full admin rights.
+Go to **Collaborators** and **Add Collaborator**.
+You need the email address for each collaborator.

 ![im](images/add_collaborator.png)